 The managers of the City of Rocks Visitor Center are from the State of

 They indicated to me that you should obtain permission from landowners before hiking off-trail on private land within the limits of the City of Rocks National Reserve.
 If you are on-trail, I believe that the City of Rocks National Reserve has easements for the hiking trails.
 And, of course, the actual large boulders/rock formations are part of the National Reserve and are not an issue.
-Be sure to inquire at the Visitor Center with the management before crossing private property in the City of Rocks National Preserve, particularly with the July 2018 changes in the State of Idaho’s private property/tresspassing laws.
+Be sure to inquire at the Visitor Center before crossing private property in the City of Rocks National Reserve, particularly with the July 2018 changes in the State of Idaho’s private property/trespassing laws.

-Hannah North provided the following trail information which updates information inmthe book:
+Hannah North provided the following trail information which updates information in the book:

-There is a trail to get a person all the way to the top of Graham, but we didn’t send you up because it has too much snow.
-It’s called Skyline Trail… goes from Indian Grove up around SW side of Graham.
+There is a trail to get a person all the way to the top of Graham Peak, but we didn’t send you up because it has too much snow.
+It’s called Skyline Trail… goes from Indian Grove up around southwest side of Graham Peak.

 The Park Service maintains this section of Skyline Trail pretty well.
-Then from Graham Pk the trail goes north along the length of Albion Range to near Pomerelle Ski Area, maybe 70% single track and 30% dirt road.
+Then from Graham Peak, the trail goes north along the length of Albion Range to near the Pomerelle Ski Area, maybe 70% single track and 30% dirt road.
 It’s a very scenic trail, I’d guess about 25 miles long.
-Except for City of Rocks section Skyline is not maintained by USFS so has deadfall.
-Ok for hikers but not cyclists or horses.
+Except for City of Rocks section, the Skyline Trail is not maintained by the Forest Service, so it has deadfall.
+OK for hikers but not for cyclists or horses.
 Only portions of the trail still appear on topo maps but more of it is still there.

-Another interesting old trail is Ranger Trail, which circumnavigates Cache Peak at between 8k-9k, maybe 12 or so miles around.
-Seems to have vanished off more recent topos but it’s mostly still there and scenic.
-Can combine with ascents of Cache & Independence.
+Another interesting old trail is the Ranger Trail, which circumnavigates Cache Peak at between 8,000′-9,000′, maybe 12 or so miles around.
+Seems to have vanished off more recent topo maps but it’s mostly still there and scenic.
+Can combine with ascents of Cache Peak and Mount Independence.